13egliB/Narsil-s-user-js/desktop/README.md

 [Librewolf](https://librewolf.net/)

-On the other, if you are using a GNU/Linux distro you could remove that connection, and others, unpacking two omni.ja files, removing all the addresses, and then re-zipping the omni.ja files.
+On the other hand, if you are using a GNU/Linux distro that connection could be removed unpacking two omni.ja files, removing all the addresses, and then re-zipping the omni.ja files.

 `Find your omni.ja files`: